morganey-lang/Morganey/README.md

 - `<loading>` (see [Language](#language))
 - `:exit` - exits the REPL
 - `:raw <term>` - prints the representation of the term
-- `:reset <regex>` - clears either the current context, or all bindings matching the regex
+- `:unbind <regex>` - clears either the current context, or all bindings matching the regex

 The REPL will take the entered lambda term, beta-reduce it with the normal order reduction strategy and output the normal form of the